The David Geffen Foundation

 Overview

 The David Geffen Foundation was established in 1987 by entertainment mogul David Geffen.
 With assets of $438.6 million and annual charitable disbursements of approximately $130 million, the foundation represents one of the most significant private philanthropic entities in the United States.
 The foundation focuses its giving in five major areas: populations affected by HIV/AIDS; civil liberties; the arts; issues of concern to the Jewish community; and healthcare.
 Known for both consistent mid-level grantmaking ($5,000-$15 million) and occasional transformational gifts (up to $200 million), the foundation has made landmark contributions including $200 million to UCLA's medical school (now the David Geffen School of Medicine) and $100 million to Lincoln Center to renovate Avery Fisher Hall (now David Geffen Hall).
-The foundation is characterized by insiders as "open-minded" and "thoughtful" but maintains an intentionally low profile without a formal website or public-facing operations.
+The foundation is characterised by insiders as "open-minded" and "thoughtful" but maintains an intentionally low profile without a formal website or public-facing operations.

 Funding Priorities

-Grant Programs
+Grant Programmes

-The foundation does not operate formal grant programs with designated funding tiers.
+The foundation does not operate formal grant programmes with designated funding tiers.
 Instead, it makes grants on a discretionary basis across its priority areas.
 Individual grants typically range from $5,000 to $15 million, though headline gifts can reach $100-$200 million for transformational projects.

-Application Method: Invitation only / preselected organizations
+Application Method: Invitation only / preselected organisations

 Priority Areas